berkbavas/Breakout/README.md

-# Continous Collision Detection Between Circle and Line Segment
+# Continuous Collision Detection Between Circle and Line Segment

 Work is in progress.